Garmin Instinct 3 Solar vs Suunto Vertical 2 Titanium

 Frequently Asked Questions

-Garmin Instinct 3 Solar excels if you value potentially infinite battery life in smartwatch mode with solar charging.
-Suunto Vertical 2 Titanium is better if you prioritize stunning 1.5-inch ltpo amoled display (2000 nits) is significantly brighter than the original mip.
-Pick based on your budget and daily use.
+Garmin Instinct 3 Solar is the better choice if you prioritize potentially infinite battery life in smartwatch mode with solar charging.
+Suunto Vertical 2 Titanium wins if you value stunning 1.5-inch ltpo amoled display (2000 nits) is significantly brighter than the original mip.
+Both are rated highly (4.6★ vs 4.4★), so consider your specific needs and budget.

 Affiliate disclosure